-What Products does Albania Makes and Sells Abroad?
+What Products does Albania Make and Sell Abroad?

-Albania produces and a wide range of goods and services for the domestic market and for export.
+Albania produces a wide range of goods and services for the domestic market and export.

 Speaking about the products that the industrial companies export from Albania, the processing industry accounts for more than half of the exports.
 The processing industry is dominated by the footwear and garment sectors, and base metal products.